 Python is no longer just for computer programmers.
 At One Month, we’ve noticed an increased demand for our Python course from financial analysts, entrepreneurs, sales, and marketing professionals.
 We’ve even had a few lawyers!
 Looking forward it’s clear: Python is here to stay.

 Ready to learn Python?
 You can join over 60,000 students at One Month where we offer a 30-day Learn Python Online Bootcamp.
-The course is for absolute beginners, and we offer live human support for when you have questions.
+The course is for absolute beginners.